fbpx Skip to content

 How will the nominator know that the nomination has been received?

-You may log into your Submittable account at any time and check the status of your nomination.
+Nominees may log into their Submittable account at any time and check the status of your nomination.